 - Drones again - in parts of the world where coverage is difficult, thermal imaging video cameras can record illegal activity, and also deter future attempts at poaching endangered species.
 Of course, these technologies can be used much closer to home eg. to inspect large buildings or dangerous environments.

-- Video platforms have already played an important role for many businesses during the lockdown and also linking family and friends (our business cloud services professionals recommend using a secure and reliable platform like Microsoft Teams).
+- Video platforms have already played an important role for many businesses during the lockdown and also linking family and friends (our business Cloud Hosting Services professionals recommend using a secure and reliable platform like Microsoft Teams).
 We believe this will continue and will also be embraced by many baby boomers who may have previously avoided using these technologies.